redhat-et/ilab-on-ocp/standalone/README.md

 > [!WARNING]
 > Make sure the endpoint URL ends with /v1

+If the details are not provided via a secret, you must provide the details as CLI parameters or as environment variables.
+A secret will be created from CLI parameters in the same namespace as the resources the script interacts with, so on subsequent runs in the same namespace, these values do not need to be provided.

+* `--judge-serving-model-endpoint` and `--judge-serving-model-name` values will be stored in a secret named `judge-serving-details`.
+* `--judge-serving-model-api-key` or environment variable `JUDGE_SERVING_MODEL_API_KEY` value will also be stored in a secret named `judge-serving-details`.
+* In all examples, the `JUDGE_SERVING_MODEL_API_KEY` environment variable is exported rather than setting the CLI option.

 #### Running the Script Without Kubernetes Secret

 Alternatively, you can provide the necessary information directly via CLI options or environment,